 Disclosures

-31. If a loss contingency or impairment of an asset is not recorded because only one of the conditions in paragraph 8.a. or 8.b. is met, or if exposure to a loss exists in excess of the amount accrued pursuant to the provisions described above, disclosure of the loss contingency or impairment of the asset shall be made in the financial statements when there is at least a reasonable possibility that a loss or an additional loss may have been incurred.
-The disclosure shall indicate the nature of the contingency and shall give an estimate of the possible loss or range of loss or state that such an estimate cannot be made.
+32. Disclose the nature of any loss contingency or impairment of an asset, including amounts accrued (if any), an estimate of the possible loss or range of loss, or state that such an estimate cannot be made.
+This disclosure shall include loss contingencies or impairments of assets which have been accrued, and those not recorded because only one of the conditions in paragraph 8.a. or 8.b. is met, or if exposure to a loss exists in excess of the amount accrued pursuant to the provisions described above, disclosure of the loss contingency or impairment of the asset shall be made in the financial statements when there is at least a reasonable possibility that a loss or an additional loss may have been incurred.
 (Disclosures for tax contingencies as identified in paragraph 13 shall be completed as instructed within SSAP No. 101.)

+40. Disclose and describe commitments and contingent commitments in the notes to the financial statements.
+Additionally, the reporting entity shall also complete a comprehensive summary of commitments and contingent commitments using the prescribed format shown in the annual statement instructions.

+41. The financial statements shall disclose forward commitments which are not derivative instruments (e.g., the commitment to purchase a GNMA security two months after the commitment date, or a private placement six months after the commitment date).

 Drafting note: Paragraph 41 is existing guidance which has been moved from SSAP No. 1 to SSAP No. 5.

 Recommended revisions to SSAP No. 21—Other Admitted Assets

-23. Debt securities in scope of this statement shall be initially reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.
+23. Debt securities in scope of this statement shall be initially reported at acquisition at cost on the trade date, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.
+Private placement non-bond debt securities shall be recorded on the funding date.

 27. Securities captured within this section shall be included in all invested asset disclosures, along with the following disclosures:

+m.
+Disclose the total amount of additional investment commitments, if any, for each reported investment.
+This would include both commitments and contingent commitments such as, but not limited to, capital calls, delayed drawsx, scheduled or on-demand drawdowns, unfunded commitments, etc.

+Footnote x - A delayed draw is an arrangement in which the investor/reporting entity commits a specified amount of capital upfront but does not disburse the full amount at once.
+Instead, the committed capital is disbursed, or “drawn down,” in stages, either at predetermined intervals or when specified conditions are satisfied.
+The initial funding provided under the arrangement would represent the reporting entity’s initial investment, while the delayed draw reflects an additional investment commitment.

 Recommended revisions to SSAP No. 26—Bonds